1st Reading – Genesis 18:20-32

 In its simplicity, the prayer that follows contrasts sharply with the very fulsome formulations used in Jewish and Greco-Roman prayers of the day, not to mention some of today’s equivalents.

 We must keep in mind just how radical a privilege it was for Jews to address God as “Father.”
-The Creator of the universe, Lord of heaven and earth, is our Abba, the equivalent of the modern Daddy?
+The all-powerful creator of the universe, Lord of heaven and earth, is our our “daddy”?

 hallowed be your name,